MrGKanev/MWC/android/readme.md

 ## Cleaning
 Firstly we need to clean all the "important and cool apps"
 1. Install ADB
-2. Look at the uninstall.md in this folder.
-I have added which are save to remove and which I don't recommend, or use package list -> https://play.google.com/store/apps/details?id=me.iofel.packagelist&hl=en
+2. Look at the uninstall.md or list.md in this folder.
+I have added which are save to remove and which I don't recommend.
+In uninstall.md you have the already done commands you can run in your terminal.
+In list.md you have more infotmation on which package with what is connected.
 3. Open a terminal or CMD and write: adb shell pm uninstall -k --user 0 <package id>